c64lib/docu/cbm/_drafts/copper64-1.md

 This last feature is especially useful because it allows to do some tricks such us screen splitting (so that you can have two or more screen areas displaying different screen modes or scrolled independently).
 You can play with global color registers to get more colorful display, you can play with sprite registers to show more than 8 of them at the same time.
 Actually raster IRQ is so important in C64 world, that it is even used when playing background music.

-Although having raster interrupt is substantially better than not having it (owners of VIC-20 or even PC can say something about it), but still there are platforms, that have much better and more convienient support (here owners of Amiga or 8-bit Atari can say something).
+Although having raster interrupt is definitely better than not having it (owners of VIC-20 or even PC can say something about it), but still there are platforms, that have much better and more convienient support (Amiga, but also a8i can easily mix graphic modes with display list).

 Let's look at following example: